cwi-swat/live-modeling/README.md

      * To run the state machine example (scenario II from the paper), type `runNextepSM();`
      * To run the robotic arm example, type `runNextepRoboticArm();`
 5. In both cases, a new Model Visualizer window will open, displaying the results in the form of tables
 6. All the tables prefixed with `xn_` correspond to the newly found runtime state.
-For instance, in the state machine example, the `xn_Runtime_current` table displays the `current` state for the new version of the state machine `doors` as inferred by the solver.
+For instance, in the state machine example, the `xn_Runtime_current` table displays the `current` state for the new version of the state machine `doors` as inferred by the solver

 The interested reader can refer to the `Pipeline.rsc` file located in the `src` folder of the `nextstep` project to learn more about how Nextep specifications are translated to AlleAlle.